 Being cooped up in one tent the whole time it’s raining can make any family a bit stir-crazy.
 We love our Clam screen tent.
 It’s huge, it can fit a picnic table inside it and with the sides on it keeps the rain out no problem.

-Screen tents are great for many fun family activities during a rain shower.
+Screen tents are great for many fun family activities during a light shower.

 Buy Quality Rain Gear

-If you’re going to continue camping in the rain, you’ll need quality rain gear.
+If you’re going to continue camping in the wet weather, you’ll need quality rain gear.
 We have Marmot Precip jackets and pants for the adults and a regular rain coat, precip pants and rain boots for the Tiny Critter.
-Kids LOVE playing in the rain, so it’s always worth it to have good rain gear for them.
+Kids LOVE playing in the rain, so it’s always worth it to have a good rain suit for them.
 We keep an eye our for bargains on rain gear since he grows so fast.

 Hacks for Camping in the Rain